The Arcade Shed before painting

 Plasterboard up and lights installed

-As soon as I had the carpet in, I moved in my collection of cabinets, such as it was at the time, and thankfully they fit nicely in the space, and the carpet seemed very happy having these huge bits of wood dragged across them.
+As soon as I had the carpet in, I moved in my collection of cabinets, such as it was at the time.
+Thankfully they fit nicely in the space, and the carpet seemed very happy having these huge bits of wood dragged across them.
 There was just enough space at the back of shed for the tallest of my arcade cabinets, which meant I could use the whole of the back wall and fit in maybe 6 or 7 in total.

 The Arcade Shed with carpet tiles fitted and cabinets moved in

-2 thoughts on “The Arcade Shed Build – Part 1”
+2 responses to “The Arcade Shed Build – Part 1”

 Leave a Reply